pranav-ust/hkust-materials/README.md

 2. [Assignment 2](https://github.com/pranav-ust/hkust-materials/blob/master/5008-A2.pdf)

 ## 6000B: Deep Learning

-Unfortunately, this was most disorganized class that I have ever taken.
-I hope future iterations of this course would take students' complaints into consideration.
-In retrospective, I should have opted for a different elective as I could have learned DL better by myself or through online classes.

 1. [Project 1: Regression in Pytorch](https://github.com/pranav-ust/hkust-materials/tree/master/6000B-prediction), topped the leaderboard
 2. [Project 2: Transfer Learning](https://github.com/pranav-ust/hkust-materials/tree/master/6000B-flower-Image-Classifier), topped the leaderboard